nickvourd/Deskmody/README.md

 Some features:

-‣ Recognize packet manager of system (supports only Ubuntu/Debian/RedHat systems)
+‣ Recognizes packet manager of system (supports only Ubuntu/Debian/RedHat systems)

 ‣ Checks Internet connectivity before the package installation.